Vita Vea, DT, Washington

 Bruce Hector, DT, South Florida

-Height: 6-2.
-Weight: 295.
-Projected 40 Time: 4.95.
-Projected Round (2018): 6-FA.
-1/13/18: Some team sources have graded Hector as an undrafted free agent.
-Other sources think of Hector as a sleeper pick who could be a good value.
-They think for the NFL, Hector could translate as a quick, penetrating three-technique who will contribute in the pass rush.
-In 2017, Hector totaled 38 tackles with 13 tackles for a loss, seven sacks, one pass batted and one forced fumble.
-Hector showed his pass-rushing skills with six sacks as a junior and five as a sophomore.
+Sources tell me that Hector is going to be a popular name in the leadup to the 2018 NFL Draft as a sleeper pick who could be a good value.
+They think Hector could translate to the NFL as a quick, penetrating three-technique who will contribute in the pass rush.
+In 2017, the senior has totaled 27 tackles with 11.5 tackles for a loss, 5.5 sacks, one pass batted and one forced fumble.
+Hector also showed his pass-rushing skills with six sacks in 2016 and five in 2015.
 Interior pass-rushers are tough to find, so Hector could become a hot prospect in the months to come.